nicolasochem/tzip/proposals/tzip-12/tzip-12.md

 - `""` (empty-string): should correspond to a TZIP-16 URI which points to a JSON representation of the token metadata.
 - `"name"`: should be a UTf-8 string giving a “display name” to the token.
-- `"symbol"`: should be an ASCII string for the short identifier of the token (e.g. XTZ, EUR, …).
+- `"symbol"`: should be a UTF-8 string for the short identifier of the token (e.g. XTZ, EUR, …).
-- `"decimals"`: should be an integer (spelled in decimal) which
+- `"decimals"`: should be an integer (converted to a UTF-8 string in decimal) which defines the position of the decimal point in token balances for display purposes.

 In the case, of a TZIP-16 URI pointing to a JSON blob, the JSON preserves the same 3 reserved non-empty fields: